edgareler/reactive-currency-exchange/README.md

 http://localhost:9000
 ```
 - It will return a "Forbidden" (403) message.
 The server layer is running.
-- Open a new shell and navigate to the client application folder:
+- Open a new terminal and navigate to the client application folder:
 ```sh
 $ cd ./currency-exchange-client
 ```